 1983

-Pioneer 10 became the first spacecraft to reach a distance from the Sun greater than Pluto.
+Pioneer 10 became the first spacecraft launched from Earth to cross the orbit of Pluto and become more distant from the Sun than the outermost planet.

 1988